luxunxiansheng/CaiZi/README.md

 ## Description
-This project aims to create a digital talent (才子) who can write novels, paint, and compose music.
-Under the hood, the lastest AI  will be used, such as GPT-like  family, diffusion models  and other generative technologies.
+This project aims to create a digital talent (才子) who can write novels, paint, compose music and even play chess.
+Under the hood, the lastest AI  will be used, such as GPT-like  family, diffusion models,multimodel LLM  and other generative technologies.
 To a large sense, the project is of educational purpose, to learn the latest AI technologies and to have fun.

 The project also pays attention to the following aspects: